James Morphew “II”

 Muster Roll as “Benjamin Morphew.”

-Census and tax records for Benjamin and Mary Morphew:
+Census, tax, and other tax records for Benjamin and Mary Morphew:

 1830 Preble County, Dixon Township, Ohio: Benjamin Murphey.